Lakshman-99/Sudo-Wifi-Authenticator/README.md

 INSTALLATION:

-Go to the github repository and download the zip file or extract the file contents using clone link.Then directly run the software on kali linux OS.
+Go to the github repository and download the zip file or extract the file contents using clone link.Then directly run the software(SudoAuth.py) on kali linux OS.

 DEPENDENCIES:

 ->This software runs on Kali Linux OS.

 ->Air crack -ng tool is required for this software to run on other Linux operating systems.

+->Make sure you have following python libraries such as subprocess,numpy,pandas,os,time etc.

 LANGUAGES USED: